rethinkdb/horizon/docs/protocol.md

   * `remove` removes documents.
 It will not error if a document does not exist

 #### end_subscription
-Tells the fusion server to stop sending data for a given subscription.
+Tells the horizon server to stop sending data for a given subscription.
 Data may still be received until the server has processed this and sent a `"state": "complete"` response for the subscription.
 ```
 {
   "request_id": <NUMBER>,